dbridges/mea-tools/README.md

 ## Installation

 #### Windows
-Windows users can download an [installation package](http://mea-data.s3.amazonaws.com/MEA_Tools.zip) containing the GUI interfaces.
-If you would like access to the pymea python module follow the instructions for a Full Installation below.
+Windows users can [download the Windows executable](http://mea-data.s3.amazonaws.com/MEA_Tools.zip) containing precompiled versions of the [GUI programs](#mea-viewer) MEA Viewer and MEA Tools.
+This executable comes with Python and all required libraries, so no additional dependencies are needed.
 After downloading, unzip the folder to a suitable location.
 [MEAViewer.exe](#mea-viewer) provides an interface to the MEA Viewer tool described below, [MEATools.exe](#mea-tools-gui) provides an interface to the spike detection and sorting routines.
+If you need access to the pymea Python module please follow the instructions for a Full Installation below.

 #### Full Installation
 Follow these instructions if you want access to the pymea module for your own python programming, or if you are on Mac or Linux.